BRIEF-Wutong Holding Group proposes 2016 H1 dividend payment

 SAN FRANCISCO, Aug 9 Yahoo Inc may re-evaluate plans for the cash it gets from a multibillion-dollar sale of half of its 40 percent stake in Chinese Internet company Alibaba Group.

-* Says actual controller proposed to use additional paid-in capital to distribute 30 new shares for every 10 shares, as the dividend payment plan for 2016 H1
+* Says its actual controller proposed to use additional paid-in capital to distribute 30 new shares for every 10 shares, as the dividend payment plan for H1 2016

 Further company coverage: (Beijing Headline News)